Biscay, Minnesota

 Biscay (/ˈbɪski/ BISK-ee) is a city in McLeod County, Minnesota, United States.
-The population was 113 at the 2010 census.
+The population was 113 at the 2020 census.

 History

 A post office called Biscay was established in 1888, and remained in operation until 1954.
 The city was named after the Bay of Biscay on the Atlantic Ocean.

 Geography

+Biscay is in central McLeod County along Minnesota State Highway 22, which leads southeast 8 mi to Glencoe, the county seat, and northwest 7 mi to Hutchinson, the largest city in the county.